Why Proper Irrigation is Important for Vertical Gardens

 Other Irrigation Techniques for Vertical Gardens

 While drip and wicking irrigation systems are popular choices for vertical gardens, there are other techniques that can be effective depending on your specific needs and preferences.
 In this section, we'll explore some alternative irrigation methods, including self-watering containers, capillary mats, and hydroponic systems.
-These methods can be used for a variety of plants, whether you're growing tomatoes, cultivating strawberries, or even raising zucchini in your vertical garden.

 Self-Watering Containers